andruxa-smirnov/charts-accelerometer-visualisation-android/README.md

 	We don't officially support Android Studio yet, but if you really want to give it a go, have a look at [this blog post](http://www.shinobicontrols.com/blog/posts/2013/12/10/using-shinobicharts-with-android-studio/).

-If you're using the trial version you'll need to add your license key.
-To do so, open up AccelerometerActivity.java and add the following line after the chart has been created (replacing the placeholder with your license key):
+If you're using the trial version you'll need to add your trial key.
+To do so, open up AccelerometerActivity.java and add the following line after the chart has been created (replacing the placeholder with your trial key):

-    shinobiChart.setLicenseKey("your license key");
+    shinobiChart.setTrialKey("your trial key");

 You should now be able to build the project and run it.
 Try it on a real device rather than an emulator, twist and turn it, and watch the graph appear!